 An Eichler Masterpiece in Lucas Valley

-Everybody wants one of these classic mid-modern homes.
+Everybody wants one of these classic midcentury-modern homes.
 This just may be the perfect example of the form.

 Walk Through This 4-Bedroom, 2-Bedroom Midcentury ModernView All 9 Photos

-While many Eichlers suffer from neglect, this is not one of them: upgrades in 1999 and 2004 adhered to the neighborhood council's demands for authenticity while adding thoroughly modern conveniences, such as motorized skylights, insulation, upgraded electrical system and a garage-door opener.
+While many Eichlers suffer from neglect, this is not one of them: Upgrades in 1999 and 2004 adhered to the neighborhood council's demands for authenticity while adding thoroughly modern conveniences, such as motorized skylights, insulation, upgraded electrical systems and garage-door openers.

 All in all, it's one of the best of the best: not just an Eichler, but a fixed-up Eichler in a close-knit community.